-The psychological conditions associated with emotional stress, which bring about spasm of the muscles, may also cause backache.
-As the back bears the weight of the entire, body it gives way when it has to carry an extra load in the case of persons who are overweight.
+The psychological conditions associated with emotional stress, which bring about spasms of the muscles, may also cause backache.
+As the back bears the weight of the entire body, it gives way when it has to carry an extra load in the case of persons who are overweight.

 Mobility would be impossible without discs.
 Sometimes these cushions rupture and the pulp protrudes a little.
 The process is erroneously called a ‘slipped’ disc.
 If the cushion disappears entirely, the result is known as a degenerated disc.
 In slipped-disc trouble, the nerve is affected in such a way that the pain radiates down the thigh and leg.
 If the disc ‘slips’ in the neck area, it causes numbness and pain radiates to the arms.

 Disc trouble does not occur suddenly but builds up over a long time.
 The backbone forms a protective arch over the vertebrae and spinal cord and protects the spinal nerves that are interwoven through the spinal column.

 There is a close relationship between the bones, discs, joint muscles and nerves in the back and the slightest problem or injury to the back or neck area can have disastrous effects.

 The Origin of Back Pain

 Back pain originates from lumbar spondylosis, slipped disc (neuritis, sciatica), TB spine (Pott’s disease), tumors (malignant or benign), and muscle sprain.